secondRZ/swe-interview/topics/web-development.md

 # Web Development

+## CRUD

+* **Forms**

+  * The **action** attribute tells the browser what url to post the data to.
+Forms that don't provide an action attribute will post/get to/from the same page.

+  * The **method** attribute tells the browser which HTTP verb to use.

+  * The **name **attribute of each input is the name of the field.
+Its value is the key to the key/value pair in the request body, the value of that pair being the value of the input field.

+  * The submit button tells the browser that the form data should now be submitted.

 ## Rendering

 1. The browser creates the **DOM** \(a tree based object with standards and APIs for object manipulation\) from the **HTML** \(_one_ language for creating a DOM tree\) it receives. \(The HTML can come from the server, or from a script.
 This is the difference between server-side and client-side rendering\).